isapir/lucee-docker/README.md

 ### LUCEE_EXTENSIONS

 This argument will download the specified extensions at build time so that you don't have to wait for them when running the container.
-The value is a comma separated list where each element is a semi-colon separated list that starts with the extension unique identifier, followed by optional name, label, and version (if not specified then the most recent version will be used).
+The value is a comma separated list where each element is a semi-colon separated list that starts with the extension unique identifier, followed by optional name, label, and version (if not specified then the most recent version of the extension will be used).

 ### Adding Files to the Image

-You can add custom files, including your application code, by saving them to the projects `res/catalina-base` directory.
+You can add your application code to the `app` directory.
+All of the files in that directory are for the sake of example only and can be safely deleted.

-If you only want to add Application code, then save it to `res/catalina-base/webapps/ROOT`.
-If you want to add other settings add them to the corresponding files per the Tomcat documentation.
+You can add custom files, e.g. Java JAR files, by saving them to the `res/catalina-base` directory in the appropriate subdirectory per the Apache Tomcat documentation, e.g. JAR files would go in `res/catalina-base/lib`.

 ### Putting it all together to build a custom image

 The following command should be on one line.
 It is broken here to multiple lines for readability, using the *nix `\` escape character (the equivalent escape character on Windows is the `^` character).
 This example will build an image from Lucee 5.3.7.0-SNAPSHOT, set the Admin password to "changeit", and add the WebSocket extension:

     docker image build .    \
         -t isapir/lucee-537 \